Contact Lenses After LASIK Or Other Refractive Surgery

-If you have less-than-perfect results from LASIK or other refractive surgery, you may want to consider custom gas permeable (GP) or hybrid contact lenses to improve your vision especially if a follow-up surgical procedure or enhancement is not possible.
+If you have unacceptable results from LASIK or other refractive surgery, you may want to consider custom gas permeable (GP) or hybrid contact lenses to improve your vision — especially if a follow-up surgical procedure or enhancement is not possible.

 The smooth, rigid surface of these lenses can correct optical imperfections that eyeglasses and soft contacts can't address, making gas permeable contact lenses or hybrids the best choice if you're looking for the sharpest vision possible.

 Why Isn't My Vision Sharper After Refractive Surgery?

 LASIK, PRK and other laser vision correction procedures have very high success rates.
 In fact, a recent review of published studies found that more than 95 percent of people who have had vision correction surgery are pleased with their results.

 But these procedures don't produce perfect vision for everyone.
 Your results depend a great deal on the unique way your corneas respond to laser energy and how your eyes heal after surgery.